 Light Bank by UXDA focused on providing emotional banking experience

-4. Turn design into a system
+4. Turn Banking Design into a System

-The design system for digital banking customer experience standardizes the principles of product vision, experience design, user interface creation, regulates the elements used and introduces consistency rules.
+The design system for digital banking user experience standardizes the principles of product vision, experience design, user interface creation, regulates the elements used and introduces consistency rules.
 On the one hand, the Design System should respect the particular digital platform guidelines, but on the other, create a native look and feeling uniting the service supply on all platforms.

 Benefits for the customer include using of the same design ’language’ in developing range of complex banking solutions, and even adding new digital channels.
-This ensures the consistency of the digital bank CX design and is crucial for minimizing the cognitive load on the user.
+This ensures the consistency of the digital bank UX design and is crucial for minimizing the cognitive load on the user.

 Benefits for the business - it doesn't matter if the team members working on the project are located in various locations all around the world and speak different languages - the Financial Design System keeps everyone involved ‘on the same page’.
 It provides a rapid and effective solution, upscaling, and also the possibility to easily adapt to the constantly growing expectations of customers.